-A wide range of natural disasters has occurred in Washington State.
+A wide range of natural disasters have occurred in Washington State.
 Thanks to the varied geology, landscape and proximity to several fault lines the state is prone to a number of different emergency situations.

 Earthquakes, volcanoes, tsunamis, floods, severe storms, and landslides are all conceivable.
 More than 1,000 earthquakes occur in Washington each year and with five major volcanoes – Mt Baker, Glacier Peak, Mt Rainier, Mt St. Helens and Mt Adams – the risk of volcanic activity is not as far-fetched as it may initially sound.